arrow-right-alt INTERNATIONAL MEDIA LAW GUIDE

 • Constitution of the Russian Federation (Art.
 23 – the right to protect honour and good name)

 • Civil Code of the Russian Federation (Art.
-152 – protection against dissemination of false and discrediting information about an individual or legal entity, Art 152.2 – the right to protect personal image)
+152 – protection against dissemination of false and discrediting information about an individual or legal entity, Art 152.1 – the right to protect personal image, Art2 – the right to protect private life)

 • Code of Administrative Offences of the Russian Federation (Art.
-13.11 – liability for violations of data protection legislation)
+13.11 – liability for violations of data protection legislation, 11.3 – liability for violations relating to biometric personal data, Art.
+5.61.1 – liability of legal entities for defamation)

 • Federal Law dated July 27, 2006 No. 152-FZ “On Personal Data” (“Personal Data Law”) (the principal law in the area of privacy)

-One of the most significant case law in the area of defamation and privacy is the Resolution of the Plenum of the Supreme Court of Russia dd.
-24.02.2005 No. 3.
-Among other things, this Resolution establishes that a person who suffered from dissemination of the false and defamatory information is entitled to file criminal and civil cases simultaneously.
+One of the most significant case law in the area of defamation and privacy is the Resolution No.3 of the Plenum of the Supreme Court of Russia dated 24 February 2005, No. 3., as amended on 9 December 2025.
+The 2025 amendments updated certain references to international law but did not materially affect the core provisions relevant to defamation disputes.
+Among other things, this Resolution establishes that a person who has suffered from dissemination of the false and defamatory information is entitled to file criminal and civil cases simultaneously.

 Criminal liability applies only to individuals (not legal entities).
 However, certain officials of the company that disseminated defamatory information can be brought to criminal liability, if their fault in the dissemination of the false and defamatory information is proved.